Report All Accidents, Incidents & Injuries

 |Refer to the Human Resource Services list of Approved Medical Providers for treatment of work-related injuries.|

 All accidents and injuries occurring at work or in the course of employment must be reported to the employee's supervisor as soon as possible (even if no medical attention is required) and in the following ways:

 |Supervisor or injured employee||Within 24 hours via the ISU Incident Portal.
 Contact Environmental Health and Safety at (515) 294-5359 for guidance and assistance, especially when a serious injury or major loss occurs.|

 |Supervisor||The supervisor will receive an email after the incident has been reported requesting additional details.
 Please respond to these with 24 hours.
 If you have any questions about how to address these contact Environmental Health and Safety at (515) 294-5359.|

 |Incidents Resulting in Hospitalization or Fatality||Supervisor||Within 8 hours - call University Human Resources (515) 294-3753 and Environmental Health and Safety (515) 294-5359.|

-The supervisor and/or the injured employee are responsible for completing a First Report of Injury (FROI) via the ISU Incident Portal within 24 hours of the incident being reported.
-Upon submission of the FROI, the supervisor will receive an email requesting information relating to the Accident Investigation as part of the FROI process.
+The supervisor and/or the injured employee are responsible for completing an Incident Report via the ISU Incident Portal within 24 hours of the incident being reported.
+Upon submission of the incident report, the supervisor will receive an email requesting information relating to the Accident Investigation as part of the process.
 The supervisor is asked to reply directly to the email with the answers to the questions within 24 hours of receiving the email.

 All accidents and injuries sustained by Iowa State University students while in academic classes or events sponsored by the university must be reported to Risk Management by the student and a university representative using the ISU Incident Portal.